Spatial Analysis of the Association between School Proximity and Crime in Philadelphia: Introduction

+Taken together, these theories suggest the following hypotheses that we will evaluate using all public schools in Philadelphia.
+First, we hypothesize that neighborhoods with public schools will have elevated crime incidence relative to neighborhoods without public schools but only in time periods around and during school sessions.
+Second, high schools will have more elevated crime incidence compared to middle or elementary schools, since previous work suggests crime rates peak in the late teenage years \citep{Far86}.

+Finally, we also will make a distinction in our analyses between different types of crime (violent vs. property vs. drug) as criminal incidence is impacted by the nature of the crime itself \citep{BraBra93}.
+However, theory and previous empirical work (which we review below) is ambiguous on which types of crime are expected to be most impacted by proximity to a public school.

-It has been hypothesized that crime incidence should be higher around schools.
-For example, the routine activities theory of \cite{CohFel79} would suggest that schools (especially middle and high schools) gather together individuals at an age where they have a high propensity to be either victims or perpetrators of crime.
-There has also been empirical evidence of elevated crime in areas near to schools. \cite{RonLob83} find higher incidence of burglaries and auto thefts around public (but not private) high schools in 1970 in San Diego, California.
+There have also been many previous empirical investigations of crime incidence in areas near to schools. \cite{RonLob83} find higher incidence of burglaries and auto thefts around public (but not private) high schools in 1970 in San Diego, California.
 In a spatial study of Omaha, Nebraska in 2000-2002, \cite{MurSwa13} find higher incidence of auto thefts and aggravated assaults in blocks containing public high schools as well as higher incidence of aggravated assaults in blocks containing public middle schools.
 However, there were several other crime types examined that showed no relationship with school proximity.
 Both of these studies use US census blocks as the geographical unit for their analyses and we will also focus on US census blocks in our investigation.

-\cite{BilDemRos19} explore school and neighborhood segregation leading to the fostering social interactions between at-risk youth as a potential mechanism for elevated crime around schools.
-Using data from the Charlotte-Mecklenburg area, they find that concentrating economically and educationally disadvantaged students into the same schools increases crime in neighborhoods.
+Several studies have examined the impact of schools being in session on crime. \cite{JacLef03} examine 29 US cities and find that violent crime increases while property crime decreases on days when school is in session. \cite{BilPhi17} and \cite{BilDemRos19} find that concentrating economically disadvantaged students into the same schools in the Charlotte region was associated with increased crime, which provides empirical support for the social interation theory of \citep{GlaSacSch96}.